boardfish/dissertation/contents/1-literature-review.md

 - virtual reality escape room
 - portable escape room

+The search was conducted using the Google Scholar search engine.
+Approximately 40 results from each search were checked.
+On this basis, approximately 320 papers were explored, not accounting for overlap.

-Additional searches were made based on discoveries such as escapED [@clarke2016escaped] and Breakout EDU @breakoutedu to see where they had been applied.
+Some additional searches were made based on discoveries such as escapED [@clarke2016escaped] and Breakout EDU @breakoutedu to see where they had been applied.
+The white paper by @nicholson2015peeking proved to be a key point of reference across much of the relevant literature.

 ## Survey